Profinite commensurability of S-arithmetic groups: Introduction and setup

+For finitely generated groups, like our \(S\)-arithmetic groups, we could have equivalently required that the profinite completions have isomorphic finite index subgroups.
+This is a consequence of a deep theorem due to Nikolov-Segal~\cite{Nikolov-Segal:strong-completeness}.
 It is readily verified that commensurable \(S\)-arithmetic groups are also profinitely commensurable (Proposition~\ref{prop:commimpliesprofcomm}).
 Viewing that the \emph{commensurability class} of a higher rank \(S\)-arithmetic group \(\Gamma\) remembers the entire ambient information, it is a remarkable observation due to M.\,Aka~\cite{Aka:Arithmetic} that the \emph{profinite commensurability class} of \(\Gamma\) determines neither \(k\), nor \(\mathbf{G}\), nor \(S\).
 Here are some examples.

 \begin{enumerate}[(i)] \item For \(k = \Q(\sqrt[8]{3})\) and \(l = \Q(\sqrt[8]{48})\) let \(S\) and \(T\) consist of all infinite places of \(k\) and \(l\), respectively, and of the finite places lying over \(2\) and~\(3\).
 Then \(\mathbf{SL_3}(\mathcal{O}_{k, S})\) and \(\mathbf{SL_3}(\mathcal{O}_{l, T})\) are profinitely commensurable.